Hemashruthi/VisionTransformer-CIFAR10/README.md

 - Experiment with different hyperparameters to optimize performance.
 - Visualize attention maps to better understand which patches the model focuses on during classification.

+## **References**

+- Dosovitskiy, A., et al. (2020).
+An Image is Worth 16x16 Words: Transformers for Image Recognition at Scale. arXiv preprint arXiv:2010.11929.
+- Vaswani, A., et al. (2017).
+Attention Is All You Need.
+Advances in Neural Information Processing Systems, 30.

 ---